Adesdesk/Adesdesk/README.md

-- I am Adeola David Adelakun, also known as adesdesk.
+- I am Adeola.
-- I am a full-stack developer across web 2.0 / web 3.0 platforms.
+- I am a full-stack Javascript and Solidity Developer.
 - My interest is in software and decentralized applications development.
 - I am currently learning Rust language for safe systems programming.
 - I look forward to collaborating on the development and management of both centralized